lgmorand/TimeTrackerProject/docs/content/docs/advanced-topics/options.md

 ## Colors

-The colors are not customizable but they are the same that the ones you put in your Outlook.
-Thus every time you start the application, it get the colors from your Outlook and define them as the "theme" for the TimeTracker application.
+The colors are **not** customizable but they are the same that the ones you put in your Outlook.
+Every time you start the application, it get the colors from your Outlook and define them as a "theme" for the TimeTracker application in order to help you to compare both apps.